BlackMetalz/blackmetalz.github.io/content/devsecops-p1.md

 }
 ```

-And the first one can be avoid if we use Talisman.
-Pre-commit / Pre-push hooks can be installed on developer's workstations to avoid them (They can bypass this step also).
-We are all human and errors happen is hard to avoid, that is why we should use tool/policy to recheck if we are doing wrong xD.
+The first one can be avoided if we use Talisman.
+Pre-commit / Pre-push hooks can be installed on the developer's workstations to avoid them (They can bypass this step also).
+We are all human and errors are hard to avoid, that is why we should use tools/policies to recheck if we are doing wrong xD.

 ### Install
 - Visit [https://thoughtworks.github.io/talisman/docs/installation](https://thoughtworks.github.io/talisman/docs/installation)
-- For a demo i will install only for Single Project
+- For a demo, i will install only for a Single Project
 ```bash
 # Download the talisman binary
 curl https://thoughtworks.github.io/talisman/install.sh > ~/install-talisman.sh